DD-DeCaF/decaf-metabolica/README.md

 ### Computational cell factory design

-In the [Pathways](https://app.dd-decaf.eu/app/pathways) application you can predict metabolic routes to products that your can host can not natively produce.
+In the [Pathways](https://app.dd-decaf.eu/app/pathways) application you can predict metabolic routes to products that your host can not natively produce.
 You can share pathways with the [Interactive Map](https://app.dd-decaf.eu/app/pathwayvis) application for further inspection.

 <img src="gifs/pathways.gif" alt="Predicting heterologous pathways screencast" width="650">